luxfi/LPs/LPs/lp-2025-l2-to-sovereign-l1-ascension-and-fee-model.md

 ## Abstract

-This LP specifies the mechanism by which a Lux L2 (Subnet) can "ascend" to become a sovereign L1 network, with minimal dependency on the Lux Primary Network.
+This LP specifies the mechanism by which a Lux L2 (chain) can "ascend" to become a sovereign L1 network, with minimal dependency on the Lux Primary Network.
 It introduces a one-time Ascension Fee and a continuous, dynamic L1 Validator Fee for sovereign L1s, replacing the traditional AVAX/LUX staking requirement.
 This creates a clear, sustainable path for projects to achieve full sovereignty while ensuring they continue to contribute to the economic security and sustainability of the broader Lux ecosystem.

 ## Motivation